 If you do not work with your computer on AC power for 30 minutes, it will enter System Standby mode.
-As a result, if you are using the CD-RW/DVD-ROM combi drive or DVD-ROM drive, the operation will be interrupted.

-To avoid this, proceed as follows:
+As a result, if you are using the CD-RW/DVD-ROM drive, the operation will be interrupted.
+To avoid this, change the settings in the Control Panel.